VoteIT/voteit.core/docs/tutorials/poll_plugin.rst

         config.registry.registerAdapter(RandomPollPluginTests, #The class the adapter will be implemented from (IPoll,), #Which kind of objects is this adapter for?
                                         IPollPlugin, #Interface this adapter implements
-                                        RandomPollPluginTests.name) #Name of the adapter.
+                                        name = RandomPollPluginTests.name) #Name of the adapter.

 To make sure the adapter is registered as expected, we have to write an integration test.
 Add the following lines to ``tests.py``